-Cognition is a mental process that involves the ability to paying attention, understanding, decision making and problem solving.
+Cognition is a mental process that involves the ability to paying attention, understanding, decision making and problem-solving.
 However, from an individual psychological functional view, cognition refers to information processing in an individual’s mind.
 They can be conscious or natural and unconscious or artificial.
-The processes are an employ of the brain which therefore, include mental thoughts, states of intelligence and knowledge application.
-When laying down a memory, human begin with attention after perceiving an event.
+The processes are an employee of the brain which, therefore, include mental thoughts, states of intelligence and knowledge application.
+When laying down a memory, human begins with attention after perceiving an event.
 Thereafter, decoding takes place where perceived sensations are combined in the brain.
-The configuration of this short-term and later conversion to long-term memory in reflex to an extraneous impetus is the precursory of encoding process.
+The configuration of this short-term and later conversion to long-term memory in reflex to an extraneous impetus is the precursory of the encoding process.

-Auditory memory involves processing of sound information.
-Matlin (2009) argues that it involves hearing, processing and storing information for later retrieval.
+Auditory memory involves the processing of sound information.
+It involves hearing, processing and storing information for later retrieval.
 Echoic, short-term and long-term memories are the three types of memories based on auditory information.
-In echoic memory, (Matlin, 2009) an echo is created in the brain after information is heard and that echo allows storing and recalling the information for three to four seconds.
-This memory is believed to be a tiny part of the short-term memory.
+In echoic memory, an echo is created in the brain after the information is heard and that echo allows storing and recalling the information for three to four seconds.
+This memory is believed to be a tiny part of short-term memory.
 On the other hand, short-term memory captures sound information by starting with echoic memory.
 Repeating that information mentally groups it into the short-term memory and can be recalled in a shortest need time period.
-Auditory memory is long-term if the information needs to be stored permanently (Matlin, 2009).
+Auditory memory is long-term if the information needs to be stored permanently.

-Sternberg (2009) notes the auditory memory system is ear based, meaning that sound waves are translated into vibrational patterns by the brain to develop specific sounds.
-This means that any form of hearing disorder can inhibit a person from processing heard information.
-Playing music and listening, identifying voice tones that are different and to establish different identities between same sounds can help improve ones auditory skills.
-However, that is easily done in children than in adults because a child’s brain is a plastic hence can adapt to changes easily than an adult who has a neurological framework already established (Sternberg K, 2009).
-Meanwhile, it is difficult for individuals to know which memory best suits them but according to study taken among students, doctors and workers, it shows that audio memory is more inferior in adults because it can be distorted by various factors such as noise and various diseases among them stroke, dementia, etc. (Sternberg, 2009).
-The research shows that audio memory can be lost easily especially in adults as it requires, memorizing, chunking of information (e.g., orange, mango, apple, passion, grapes can be grouped as fruits.) and re-audiolizing (repetition) which are more common among children.
-Acoustic encoding is an important aspect in auditory memory as it allows sub-vocally rehearsal of input hence facilitates remembering (Sternberg, 2009).
+The auditory memory system is ear based, meaning that sound waves are translated into vibrational patterns by the brain to develop specific sounds.
+This means that any form of the hearing disorder can inhibit a person from processing heard information.
+Playing music and listening, identifying voice tones that are different and to establish different identities between the same sounds can help improve one's auditory skills.
+However, that is easily done in children than in adults because a child’s brain is “plastic” hence can adapt to changes easily than an adult who has a neurological framework already established.
+Meanwhile, it is difficult for individuals to know which memory best suits them but according to study was taken among students, doctors, and workers, it shows that audio memory is more inferior in adults because it can be distorted by various factors such as noise and various diseases among them stroke, dementia, etc. The research shows that audio memory can be lost easily especially in adults as it requires, memorizing, chunking of information (e.g., orange, mango, apple, passion, grapes can be grouped as fruits.) and re-audiolizing (repetition) which are more common among children.
+Acoustic encoding is an important aspect in auditory memory as it allows sub-vocally rehearsal of input hence facilitates remembering.